X

 “I guess you could ask him,” responded Lisa, not seeming to get that I was joking.
 I wasn’t about to ask a stranger to give me money and it was just a joke, so I changed the subject.

 “I’m trying to think of where Doug might live,” I said.
-“I’ve been all around that area and I’ve never see a house or any sign of people.”
+“I’ve been all around that area and I’ve never seen a house or any sign of people.”

 “I wouldn’t know exactly where he lives,” said Lisa.
 “But I do know for sure that he lives on the other side of the mountain from us.”